ReshmaShenoy4/benchmark-slm-on-medec/README.md

-# Benchmarking SLMs on Medical Error Detection and Correction in Clinical Notes
+# Benchmarking Small Language Models on Medical Error Detection and Correction in Clinical Notes

 ## Overview